How to Register a Car in North Carolina

 - Have the seller sign the title/registration in your name

-- Bring ID, title, insurance, completed forms, bill of sale
+- Bring ID, title, insurance, completed forms, and bill of sale

 - Submit your documents